Probate Q&A Series

 3. Why You Need Both Proceedings

-• North Carolina probate gives you authority to act on all assets and distribute the main estate.
+• North Carolina probate gives you authority to act on the decedent’s estate in North Carolina.

 • South Carolina ancillary probate clears title and protects the new owner’s interest in the real property.

-• Skipping the ancillary step can delay sale closing and expose you to creditor claims.
+• Skipping the ancillary step can delay sale closing and expose the South Carolina property to unresolved estate administration issues.

 Key Takeaways